-These core Web service technologies define the transport, description and discovery mechanisms respectively in the way depicted in Table 1, and have a close relationship with a strong semantic underpinning.
-As most Web service configurations suggest, the three core functional architecture components (transport, description, and discovery) are implemented using SOAP, WSDL, and UDDI, respectively, forming the Web Services Architecture (WSA) that can be seen in Figure 2.
+These core Web service technologies define the transport, description and discovery mechanisms respectively in the way depicted in Table I, and have a close relationship with a strong semantic underpinning.
+As most Web service configurations suggest, the three core functional architecture components (transport, description, and discovery) are implemented using SOAP, WSDL, and UDDI, respectively, forming the Web Services Architecture (WSA) that can be seen in Fig. 2.
 A UDDI registry has the role of a service broker.
 The register and find operations are implemented using the UDDI Inquiry and UDDI Publish APIs.
-A WSDL document describes the service contract and is used to bind the client to the service.
+A WSDL document describes the service.
 All transport functions are performed using SOAP.